Maximum drawdown, recovery, and momentum: Factor analysis

 \section{Factor analysis}

-As shown in the previous section, maximum drawdown and consecutive recovery are useful stock selection rules for acquiring more portfolio profits with lower risks in various time scales and markets.
-The factor analysis with the Carhart four factors (\cite{Carhart:1997}) is a robust way of testing the outperformance of the alternative strategies.
-The Carhart factor model decomposes portfolio returns with the market factor (MKT), size factor (SMB), value factor (HML) and momentum factor (MOM).
-Among these factors, the market, the size and the value factors are the three factors in \cite{Fama:1996}.
+As shown in the previous section, maximum drawdown and consecutive recovery are useful stock selection rules for acquiring more portfolio profits with taking less risks in various time scales and markets.

+The factor analysis with the Carhart four factors (\cite{Carhart:1997}) is a robust way to test the outperformance of the alternative strategies.
+The Carhart factor model decomposes portfolio returns with respect to market factor (MKT), size factor (SMB), value factor (HML), and momentum factor (MOM).
+Among these factors, the market factor, the size factor, and the value factor are the three factors in \cite{Fama:1996}.
 The portfolio return $r_p$ is regressed with the Carhart four factors\footnote{The data for the four factors are downloaded from K. R. French's data library at Dartmouth.}:

-where $\epsilon_p$ is the residual and $\beta_i$ is the factor in the Carhart model.
+where $\epsilon_p$ is the residual, $\alpha$ is the intercept, and $\beta_i$ is the $i$-th factor in the Carhart model.
 For monthly momentum strategies, the daily performance of a portfolio is accumulated to monthly return $r_p$.
 For weekly contrarian strategies, the daily returns are converted to weekly returns.
-The factor returns are also given in the corresponding scales.
+The factor returns are also given in the corresponding time scales.
 In this section, we focus on the alternative portfolios in the S\&P 500 universe.